brettephillips/DatabaseAppDevelopment/README.md

 These spells help in winning the game or sometimes just preventing the other player from winning all together which can result in a draw.
 #### Project Description
+Please see Milestone 1 - Summary Section
 #### Project Requirements
+Please see Milestone 1
 #### Business Rules
 #### Technologies Used
 * Frontend